 This doesn’t cancel bookings that were made previously.
 If too many people signed up, it’s not such a big deal in most cases as there are generally some travelers who won’t show up for the tour.
 Otherwise, you will have to cancel the last booking made in advance and notify the traveler to take the tour at another time, and this could cause the traveler to have a negative experience with you.

-Use a speaker
+Use a speaker or headsets

 Many gurus have already used this technique before: a small speaker allows you to keep a safe distance and helps travelers hear you well even if you are wearing a mask.
 This option, of course, is valid as long as you’re sure that it is allowed by the local authorities and it does not bother the locals in your destination.